 The training mainly focuses on the delivery of three-year multi-trade skills apprenticeships and typically consists of one day, off-site, in B4Box’s learning centre with four days spent working on-site.
 Information on health and safety and customer service is also covered by the course.

-Their accredited training scheme, which has a 96% completion rate, has helped unemployed people, single mothers, teenagers excluded from education and those leaving the prison system.
+Their accredited training scheme, which has a 96% completion rate, has helped unemployed people, single mothers, teenagers excluded from education.
 Trainees must live within five miles of a construction site to be eligible, ensuring that their skills training delivers benefits to local communities.

 Over 85% of trainees come from communities underrepresented in construction that face significant barriers to gaining qualifications and employment.
 B4Box works with schools, probation services and employment teams at SHG as part of the recruitment process and provides ongoing personal support to keep trainees engaged with the qualification programmes.
 Around 80% stay in full-time employment with the company after completing their training.